 - When it is done dripping (12-24 hours, depends on how dry you want it), I usually try to squeeze a few more drops out.

-- By the way, this is actually a picture of when I made a different kind of cheese, but I wanted you to get the idea of how to tie it up.
+- By the way, this is actually a picture of when I made a different kind of cheese, but I wanted you to get another idea of how I tie it up.
+Pretty classy, right? 🙂

 What you have left inside the cheesecloth is yogurt cheese, just like cream cheese!
 Scoop this into a bowl and it will keep for 1 month in the frig.
 You can add herbs to give it different wonderful flavors in dips or the frosting in the recipe below.

 What you have in the bowl is whey – some drink it plain because it is so good for us, but I use it in recipes found in the below cookbook, in my fermented veggies, in homemade bread, or in Real Food protein shakes.

 By the way, you can make yogurt and cream cheese from pasteurized milk (only whole milk!), but obviously it won’t have as many nutrients – still much better for you than store-bought, though!